abelj001/DragonProxy/README.md

   `dragonproxy-plugin-bungee-<version>.jar` and `dragonproxy-plugin-spigot-<version>.jar`

-  Place Each plugin in there coresponding  plugin folders. and start each instance.
+  Place Each plugin in there corresponding  plugin folders. and start each instance.

-  Navigate to your dragon proxy config and around line 35 there will be a section called `Server Authentication Modes` Change your mode   to `hybrid` and launch dragon proxy as you would normaly, No More Typing try it out!🍪
+  Navigate to your dragon proxy config and around line 35 there will be a section called `Server Authentication Modes` Change your mode   to `hybrid` and launch dragon proxy as you would normally, No More Typing try it out!🍪